amkillam/ryzen_smu/docs/rsmu_commands.md

 Given results of the data collection, we can now calculate V<sub>droop</sub> for an instaneous average core frequency, and account for it in applied VID.

-The variables used in calculation are defined below:

-- Let `let step_six_avg` be the results of the data collection.
+- Let `step_six_avg` be the results of the data collection.
-- Let `let avg_core_freq` be the average of the applied frequencies to all cores.
+- Let `avg_core_freq` be the average of the applied frequencies to all cores.
-- Let `let intended_vid` be the intended VID to be used when CPU is under load.
+- Let `intended_vid` be the intended VID to be used when CPU is under load.
-- Let `let incremented_vid` be the VID value used in the SetOverclockCPUVID function call argument, which accounts for V<sub>droop</sub> and ensures VID used under load is equal to intended_vid.
+- Let `incremented_vid` be the VID value used in the SetOverclockCPUVID function call argument, which accounts for V<sub>droop</sub> and ensures VID used under load is equal to intended_vid.

 `incremented_vid` is then finally calculated as follows:
 `incremented_vid = intended_vid + (avg_core_freq/step_six_avg)`